0Javelin0/heic-shenanigans/README.md

 ## 🔍 Advanced Usage

 ### Metadata Handling
-- All metadata is preserved in JSON format
 - Binary data is base64 encoded
 - ICC profiles are maintained
 - EXIF data is preserved where possible